Conformative Filtering for Implicit Feedback Data: Experiments

-We used two popular metrics to evaluate the quality of the recommended lists for implicit feedback.
-They are briefly outlined below: \begin{itemize} \item Recall@$R$: It is the fraction, among all items consumed by a user, of those that are placed at the top $R$ positions in a recommended list.
+Two standard evaluation metrics are used in our experiments, namely recall@$R$, and area under the curve (AUC).
+The evaluation metrics are briefly described below: \begin{itemize} \item Recall@$R$: It is the fraction, among all items consumed by a user in the test set, of those that are placed at the top $R$ positions in a recommended list.
+Formally, recall is defined as: $\frac{TP}{TP+FN}$, where $TP$ denotes true positive and $FN$ denotes false negative.

-\item NDCG : Discounted cumulative gain is defined as $DCG=\sum_{i=1}^{P}\frac{rel_i}{\log_2(i+1)}$, where $P$ is the total number of recommended items and $rel_i \in \{0,1\}$ indicates whether the item at position $i$ is consumed by the user.
-NDCG is $DCG$ normalized by the ideal $DCG$ of the list. \end{itemize} While Recall@$R$ was calculated on the top $R$ items, NDCG was calculated over the entire recommendation list that involved all unconsumed items.

-Note that Precision is known to be unsuitable for implicit data \cite{Wang:2011:CTM:2020408.2020480}, because it treats all unconsumed items as negative examples.
-Therefore, Precision based metrics (Precision@$R$ and Mean Average Precision) are not used in this paper.
+\item AUC : Is the area under the Receiver Operating Characteristic curve.
+It is the probability that two items randomly picked from the recommendation list are in the correct order, i.e., the first is a consumed item and the second is an unconsumed item. \end{itemize}